 Towson United Methodist Church is a large United Methodist church located in the historic Hampton subdivision of Towson, a suburb of Baltimore County, Maryland.
-Its history is deeply intertwined with the United States of the 19th century and its subsequent growth has closely followed the nation's political and sociological trends.
+Its history is closely intertwined with the political and sociological trends of the United States, from the 19th century to the present day.
 In 1861, on the eve of the American Civil War, it was a divided congregation in a border state of divided loyalties.
-After World War II, it was built in the 1950s, a time of reconciliation and rapid growth of major Protestant denominations, especially in the more prosperous suburbs.
+After World War II, it experienced a period of reconciliation and rapid growth of major Protestant denominations, especially in the more prosperous suburbs.

 This was when the two churches in Towson merged to form the Towson United Methodist Church.
 The merger in 1939 of the Methodist Episcopal (ME) and Methodist Protestant (MP) denominations in the United States led to the renaming of the Methodist Episcopal and Methodist Protestant churches in Towson as First Methodist Church and Second Methodist Church, respectively.
 The faction in favor of giving ecclesiastical authority to a hierarchy of bishops called itself the Methodist Episcopal Church and adopted a stance against slavery in the north.
 This was followed by the construction of a church building for the Towson United Methodist Church in 1952.
 Located in the heart of Towson, near the County Circuit Courthouse, the Towson Methodist Protestant Church was built in stone with a slate roof and steeple.